sisterai/estate-assistant-system/README.md

 │   ├── tsconfig.json
 │   └── ... (other config files, etc.)
-├── shell/                    # Shell scripts for deployment and setup ├── .env                      # Environment variables for development ├── README.md                 # This file
+├── shell/                    # Shell scripts for deployment and setup ├── terraform/                # Terraform scripts for infrastructure as code ├── .env                      # Environment variables for development ├── README.md                 # This file
 ├── docker-compose.yml        # Docker configuration for backend and frontend